 Check out the bathrooms

-All trails eventually lead to the base, so if your family skis apart during the day, there’s no getting lost and it’s easy to meet for lunch or at the end of the day at the base.
+All trails eventually lead back to Earl’s Lodge, so if your family skis apart during the day, there’s no getting lost and it’s easy to meet for lunch or at the end of the day.

 Here’s a short video clip of my kids’ lesson.
 I love how their instructor effortlessly skis backward.
 We had a great day at Snowbasin and look forward to returning this season!